 Treatments

 Surgery is the typical treatment for congenital ear anomalies.
-Doctors with the Cleft & Craniofacial Anomalies Program at Riley at IU Health work closely with pediatric ear, nose and throat surgeons to address any inner ear issues that your child may have.
+Doctors with the Cleft & Craniofacial Anomalies Program at Riley at IU Health work closely with pediatric ear, nose and throat surgeons to address any hearing issues that your child may have.
 The surgeons work with your family to create a treatment plan that meets the specific needs of your child.

-Surgery is the typical treatment for congenital ear anomalies.
 Surgical procedures are based on the type of anomaly being treated:

 - Lop/cupped ears.
 The surgical procedure used for lop/cupped ears depends on how severe the condition is.
 Surgery for a minor problem may involve shortening the cartilage for a more normal appearance.
-More severe cases can involve removal or grafting of cartilage to rebuild the ear structure or repositioning the entire ear.
+More severe cases can involve rebuilding the ear with rib cartilage, like in microtia.

 The Cleft & Craniofacial Anomalies Program at Riley at IU Health strives to make treatment as convenient as possible for your family.
 Most of the specialists your child might need to see, such as plastic surgeons and audiologists, are available during one visit.
 This allows your family to make fewer trips to our facility.
 If necessary, your child may be referred to other pediatric experts within Riley at IU Health for additional treatment.